Tips to Treat Rheumatoid Arthritis

 5. Limit your alcohol intake and quit smoking

-Smoking and drinking worsen your RA pain and make your treatment less effective.
+Smoking and drinking worsen your arthritis pain and make your treatment less effective.
 An occasional drink may be okay for some people but check with your doctor since alcohol can affect RA drugs in a way that damages your liver.

 6. Use Coolness and Warmth